• Free UK Delivery Over £60

 The cause is unknown.
 It's not contagious or to do with poor hygiene.
 It runs in families, but there isn't an identifiable genetic link.
 The common skin mite Demodex folliculorum is theorized as a cause, since people with rosacea have around 10 times the number of mites on their skin as other people, but the exact mechanisms are still poorly understood.

-We do know that rosacea is worsened by a variety triggers in our diet (caffeine, alcohol and spicy food) and does not tend to respond well to oil-based cosmetics, denatured alcohol, the SLS/SLES in foaming cleansers, fragrance or certain botanical extracts.
-All our recommendations steer clear of these ingredients.
+We do know that rosacea is worsened by a variety triggers in our diet (caffeine, alcohol and spicy food) and does not tend to respond well to very rich cosmetics, denatured alcohol, the SLS/SLES in foaming cleansers, fragrance or certain botanical extracts.
+All our recommendations take these into account.

 Sun Protection

 Although getting a tan will make rosacea look less obvious, UV light does make rosacea worse.
-So do protect your skin, either with an oil-free sunscreen or simply with the mineral protection inherent in all makeup.
+So do protect your skin, either with a sunscreen or simply with the mineral protection inherent in all makeup.

 Gently Does It